Definition: citing a book

 A monograph consists of consecutive chapters (as opposed to an edited volume that is a collection of essays centering on a common theme/topic).
 A monograph is an autonomous work (see some examples for monographs below).

-Example: How to cite a book in APA style
+Example: How to cite a book using APA style

 In order to cite a book in APA style, you have to italicize (or underline) the title while the year of publication is enclosed in brackets (cf. Samac, Prenner & Schwetz 2009: 95 ff.).

-Typesetting in italics sets the title in contrast to the other information which is part of the full book citation and increases clarity and readability.
+Using italics contrasts the title to the other information which is part of the full book citation and increases clarity and readability.

 Citing a book: Short references in the text